 Task analysis and other ABA techniques are part of a comprehensive evidence-based practice that teaches students with autism spectrum disorder the life skills they will need to live independently.
 Visual presentation approaches and breaking down complex tasks into a series of simple steps are keys to helping children with ASD process information quickly and simply.

-Graduate programs such as Regis College’s online Master of Science in Applied Behavior Analysis prepare students who are starting their careers or looking to advance in their field.
+Graduate programs such as Regis College’s masters in Behavior Analysis online prepare students who are starting their careers or looking to advance in their field.
 Among the career options available to MS-ABA graduates are ABA training coordinator, clinical supervisor, and clinical director.
 Graduates often work at outpatient care centers or government agencies, or in private practice.

 Learn More About ABA Therapy Strategies